When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Remarkable’s more open about its E Ink tablet specs.
 It runs a 1.2Ghz dual-core processor with 1GB of RAM, while the battery is a 3000mAh number.
 Despite the lack of backlight, the Remarkable 2 is rated at three weeks from a full tank.
 In testing, we found that it lasted for a day of constant note-taking, but not much more.

-On paper, the Remarkable 2 and Amazon Kindle Fire look like two editions of the same device.
+The Remarkable 2 and Amazon Kindle Fire seem like two editions of the same device.
 They share similar slate-like designs and feature E Ink screens which imitate paper.
 And they support battery-free styli for scrawling and scribbling.
 But they also take distinctly different approaches when it comes to fulfilling the brief.

 The Remarkable 2 is a digital notepad first and foremost, with the option to use it as an e-reader.
 The Amazon Kindle Scribe follows the opposite road: it’s an e-reader with added jotting skills.
 That’s reflected in their respective specs and skill sets.
 The former goes light on smarts, providing effective note-taking tools for clutter-free productivity.
 The latter takes the feature-packed foundation of previous Kindle devices, including weeks-long battery life and broader format support, and adds the useful option to jot on documents.